Secularism in the Republic of Ireland: Blasphemy law

 The publication or utterance of blasphemous matter was an offence specified by the Constitution of Ireland as an exception to general guarantee of the right of the citizens to express freely their convictions and opinions.
 In Corway v Independent Newspapers (1999), the Supreme Court held that the common law crime of blasphemous libel related to an established church and could not have survived the enactment of the Constitution.
 They also held that it was impossible to say what the offence of blasphemy consisted of.

 The matter came to public attention, in May 2017, when it was announced that English comedian Stephen Fry, along with broadcaster RTÉ, were under criminal investigation for blasphemy under the Act, following a complaint from a member of the public about comments made by Fry in a 2015 broadcast interviewed with veteran Irish broadcaster Gay Byrne.
 The case was dropped after Gardaí confirmed that they had not been able to locate a sufficient number of offended people.

 In June 2018, Minister for Justice and Equality Charles Flanagan announced that the government would hold a referendum to simply remove the reference to the offence of blasphemy from the Constitution.

 In October 2018, citizens voted overwhelmingly to repeal Ireland's blasphemy law, effecting the Thirty-seventh Amendment of the Constitution of Ireland.

+Baptism barrier

+In 2018, the Irish Government legislated to end the so-called 'baptism barrier', which allowed religious affiliation in the form of Catholic baptism to be used as criteria in admitting pupils to primary schools.

+However, the so-called baptism barrier remains in place for secondary schools, and religious discrimination is still lawful for minority faiths at both primary and secondary level.
+Ireland remains one of only four countries in the OECD (alongside the UK, Estonia, and Israel) which permitted religious discrimination in admission to state-funded school places.

 Notable figures

 Leo Varadkar

-Taoiseach Leo Varadkar coined the term "Quiet Revolution" in reference to Ireland's recent policies.
-He has been the leader of Fine Gael since 2017 and has campaigned for policies related to equality of opportunity.
-It is notable that Leo Varadkar is an openly gay leader in a Catholic nation that supports his leadership status.
+Taoiseach Leo Varadkar used the term "quiet revolution" in reference to changes in Ireland's social and cultural norms.
+He was the leader of Fine Gael from 2017 and campaigned for policies related to equality of opportunity.
+Varadkar was Ireland's first openly gay Taoiseach.
+He was also openly non-religious in office.